theRealDijida/pacmn/install-server.md

 <br/>

 - 6\.
-Enter a name in this field, whatever you want.
+Enter whatever name you would like in this field.

 - 7\.
-From your text editor, where you copy/pasted your public ssh keys, copy the complete string and paste it into this field.
+From your text editor, copy your public SSH keys and paste it into this field.

 - 8\.
 Click the "Add SSH Key" button.

-You'll be directed to the previous screen.
+Now you are back to the previous screen.
 We are nearly done setting up the vps.

 ## Set Hostname and Deploy

 Setting a unique hostname for your Masternode vps can be quite handy, especially if you plan on setting up more than one Masternode.
 I recommend setting a name for your vps host which is the same as the _Unique MN Receive Address_ you configured in [step 2 of Configure Your Desktop Wallet/Create Unique MN Wallet Address]({% if jekyll.environment == 'production' %}{{ site.doks.baseurl }}{% endif %}/configure-desktop/#create-unique-mn-wallet-address).
 This will help you keep track of your Masternodes, especially when you are running multiple MNs.

-Refer to the screen shot below and follow the steps:
+Refer to the screen shot below as you follow the next steps:

 <img src="{% if jekyll.environment == 'production' %}{{ site.doks.baseurl }}{% endif %}/images/v-servers-deploy.png" style="display: block;margin-left: auto;margin-right: auto;width: 100%;"/>